NilimaShinde/Mentorship/README.md

 # Mentorship
-This Test Automation Framework is created using Java + Selenium Web Driver + TestNG.
+I have created this testNG framework using java and Selenium Web Driver and also used  maven for dependency management.
+This framework is designed using Page Object Model for the purpose of maintainability and reusability.
+For reporting purpose I have use extend reports.
+Version control System used is Github.
+This framework is designed for web application and to check basic functionality of the web application.
 Which can be used across different web based applications.
-In this framework the tests can be run in following ways:

-- Run tests on a local machine
+In this framework the tests can be run on a local machine.

-The framework is designed using Page Object Model.
 It has a page layer containing page classes and a test layer that contains test class and test suite files.
-The common properties of framework are defined in src/main/java/com/qa/config/config.properties
+The common properties of framework are defined in src/main/java/com/qa/config/config.properties and the locators are in src/main/java/com/qa/config/locators.properties.

 ## Pre-requisite